bluem-development/bluem-php/README.md

 $PaymentsBICs = $bluem->retrieveBICsForContext("Payments");
 $IdentityBICs = $bluem->retrieveBICsForContext("Identity");
 ```
 Input of a different context will trigger an exception.
 If valid, the result is an array of `Bluem\BluemPHP\BIC` objects with attributes `IssuerID` and `IssuerName`: the BIC and Bank name respectively.
-You can use this to populate your user inteface.
+You can use this to populate your user interface.

 Please note that the BIC list will vary when a different `localInstrumentCode` is configured.
 The localInstrumentCode `CORE` and `B2B` are supported by different banks.
 Based on your configuration, the right BIC list is loaded from context automatically and used to verify the debtorWallet.